-The Quebec project has been developed, registered and validated under Verra's VCS grouped project model.
+The Quebec project has been developed, registered and validated under Verra's grouped project model.
 The Ontario project has been listed with Verra and is expected to be developed, registered and validated under the same model.
-The Quebec Sustainable Community project operated by Will Solutions is one of the largest grouped projects in Canada to be registered with Verra and has been actively conducting activities that reduce GHG emissions since 2010 using the VM0018 methodology developed by Will Solutions in collaboration with Verra.
+The Quebec Sustainable Community project is one of the largest grouped projects in Canada to be registered with Verra and has been conducting activities that reduce GHG emissions since 2010 using the VM0018 methodology developed by Will Solutions.
 Carbon credits from the Quebec Sustainable Community project were first issued in 2014.
-As of September 6, 2022, a total of 1.9 million tCO2e emission reductions have been verified at the Quebec Sustainable Community and a total of approximately 541 thousand VCUs have been issued.
+A total of 1.9 million carbon credits have been verified from the Quebec Sustainable Community project to date from Vintages 2010-2018.
+The Ontario project is awaiting registration with Verra which is targeted for the end of 2023, with monitoring and verification targeted for 2024.